laravel/bootcamp.laravel.com/resources/docs/creating-chirps.md

 }
 ```

-We're using Laravel's powerful validation features to ensure that the user provides a message, and that it won't the 255 character limit of the database column we'll be creating.
+We're using Laravel's powerful validation feature to ensure that the user provides a message, and that it won't the 255 character limit of the database column we'll be creating.

 We're then creating a record that will belong to the logged in user by leveraging a `chirps()` relationship that we will create next.